tbradbury/learning-site/md-posts/ecs-basics.md

 }
 ```

-There is a lot here but essentially we are assigning out Doicker image we put in our ECR repo, port binding for container & host (3000), merory & CPU requirements and ensoring it has the correct IAM permissions to exacute more later.
+There is a lot here but essentially we are assigning our Doicker image we put in our ECR repo, port binding for container & host (3000), merory & CPU requirements and ensuring it has the correct IAM permissions to exacute.

 We are using AWS **Fargete**.
 ECS comes in 2 flavours, Classic where we use EC2 instances that we have to provision or we can use **Fargete** that is serverless.
-We don't have to worrie about provisioning any EC2 instances AWS looks after it all for us.
+We don't have to worry about provisioning any EC2 instances AWS looks after it all for us.

 Then we create the service: